KonradHoeffner/tempoguide/index.md

 Barrowgoyf, Submerge, Emperor of Bones, Orcish Bowmasters, all the spot and mass removal, e.g. Fell, Shoot the Sheriff, Go for the Throat, Sheoldred's Edict, Toxic Deluge, Threads of Disloyalty (they have enchantment removal though), Submerge.
 * Out: Fatal Push, Orcish Bowmaster,
 * Their Plan: Win game 1 and hope to get one of the postboard games.

-### Tempo Decks

-*TODO: some disagree with that and keep Force in, update* Always the first thought when I build a sideboard is that I want to have exactly as many cards to bring in as I want to bring out.
-The easiest way to achieve that is number of Thoughtseize + Forces main = number of BEB + removal + creatures side (not counting Harbinger)
-The reason for the Thoughtseize-BEB switch is that DRC + Bolt kill you quickly.
-It’s OK to have 1-2 FoW in your mapping isn’t perfect, can also board out 1 Daze and keep in 1 Force on the draw.
-You have a great tempo matchup as you can remove almost anything, only Murktide, Counterbalance and Kaito can be difficult to handle.

-### Red Delver decks

-*TODO: update (other people have other opinions on sideboarding)*

-The most aggressive variants, focus on survival first.
-In: BEB, removal and creatures
-Out: Thoughtseize, Force of Will

-UB Delver/Tempo
-In: Removal and creatures
-Out: Force of Will
-(% Meta game)

-Quick Tips:
-Assume UB Reanimator due to higher play rate until you see Nethergoyf, Kaito or main deck Nihil Spellbomb, most of the other cards are unfortunately shared between both decks.
-Don’t forget about Kaito!
-For example you should always block Tamiyo if you can.
-It’s very hard to remove for UB except with combat damage, so get creatures on the board quickly.

 ### Brews and Rare Decks